 Do not feed your guinea pig salt wheels.
 If he has a balanced diet, it should contain enough sodium.

 It is best for you and your guinea pig to put their food in a ceramic bowl.
 They will chew on anything they can get their teeth on.
 Ceramic bowls are easy to overturn and very hard to destroy.
 This way, you can reduce their chance of getting hurt and your time of cleaning after them.

 Another very useful tip is to adjust their quantity of food if they become underweight or overweight.

 Another obvious but crucial thing to know is to always give your guinea pig fresh food and fresh water.
 Firstly, it is healthier, but secondly, guinea pigs are picky eaters so they won’t probably eat old food in their cage.
 Keep this in mind and don’t waste food.

-This could be hiding a very serious health problem, and you need a doctor to get you through this.
-First of all, you need to understand how important this is: not eating can cause several diseases and even death.
+If your guinea pig doesn’t eat, it could be hiding a very serious health problem, and you need a doctor to get you through this.
+First of all, you need to understand how important it is.
+Not eating can cause several diseases and even death.

 Your guinea pig’s lack of appetite might mean one of two things: inappetence or anorexia.

 This is pretty normal, and it can happen anytime.
 It is due to changes in diet or external changes.